U.S. Right to Know is a nonprofit organization working for transparency and accountability in our nation’s food system.

 We believe that transparency – in the marketplace and in politics – is crucial to building a better, healthier food system.

 We believe that, together, we can create a food system that makes us healthy and strong, one that works better for all of us, our children, families, other loved ones, communities and our nation.

 You can help.
 If you have extra time, please volunteer.
 If you have extra money, please donate.
 If you are a whistleblower, or know of any food scandals, send us your documents, and tell us what you know.
 Thank you.

 Donors & IRS filings

 Our major donors and IRS filings are available here.

 Gary Ruskin, Co-founder and Co-Director

 In 2012, Gary was campaign manager for California Right to Know (Proposition 37), a statewide ballot initiative for labeling of genetically engineered food in California.
 For fourteen years, he directed the Congressional Accountability Project, which opposed corruption in the U.S. Congress.
 For nine years, he was executive director and co-founder (with Ralph Nader) of Commercial Alert, which opposed the commercialization of every nook and cranny of our lives and culture.
 Gary was also director of the Center for Corporate Policy.
 He has often been quoted in major newspapers across the country and has appeared scores of times on national TV news programs.
 His articles have been published in the Washington Post, Los Angeles Times, The Nation, The Progressive, Mothering, Charlotte Observer, Multinational Monitor and many other outlets.
 He received his undergraduate degree in religion from Carleton College, and a master’s degree in public policy from Harvard University’s John F. Kennedy School of Government.
-He is also the father of a nine-year-old daughter who loves swimming.
+He is also the father of a ten year-old daughter who loves gymnastics.